Socializing (also called “small talk”) is usually an important part of business relations in the English language business culture.

-It’s when you have informal conversations with colleagues or business partners in the coffee break or other similar situations. ☕
+It’s when you have informal conversations with colleagues or business partners during the coffee break or other similar situations. ☕

-They’re conversations about sport, travelling, food, hobbies and similar general topics.
+They’re conversations about sports, travelling, food, hobbies, and similar general topics.

 Most learners say they feel kind of lost and nervous when they need to small talk in English.